Destinations Greece The Cyclades Santorini

 The capital · transit hub · base only if you need everything close

-The capital — every bus connects here, the cable car from the old port lands here, the museums and banks are here.
+The capital: every bus connects here, the cable car from the old port lands here, the museums and the banks are here.
 Loud, central, more useful than charming.
-Don’t stay (Imerovigli is 15 minutes’ walk and far calmer), but come for the Museum of Prehistoric Thera (the Akrotiri frescoes the site itself doesn’t show) and the cable-car ride down for fish at Niko’s.
+Don't stay (Imerovigli is 15 minutes' walk and far calmer), but come for the Museum of Prehistoric Thera (the Akrotiri frescoes the site itself won't show you) and the cable-car ride down to fish at Niko's.

 Transit hubMuseum of Prehistoric TheraDon't stay